goatshriek/stumpless/docs/CONTRIBUTING.md

 ## A note on AI
 Contributions to this project are judged primarily on quality.
-If you use an AI tool while you work, you are free to do this, of course provided that you have enough ownership over the result to contribute it freely.
+You are free to use whatever tools you like including LLMs or some other generative AI, of course provided that you have enough ownership over the result to contribute it freely.

 However if you use AI to generate a pull request, issue, or discussion response of low quality, it will be the same as if you submitted low-quality work that